Find your advisor

 Degree Works is an effective tool that allows you to identify your current progress towards your degree completion, calculate your projected GPA, make and store academic plans, and explore UAS degree program options with the ‘what-if’ feature.

 If you are on Academic Probation or Warning, you will have an Academic Advising (AA) hold placed on your account.
-You will be required to work with an advisor to make a plan to get back to satisfactory academic progress (SAP = 2.0 or higher GPA).
+You will be required to work with an advisor to make a plan to get back to satisfactory academic progress (SAP = 2.0 or higher GPA and 67% completion rate).